tumblr tracker

 5. Kapa Hale

-Born and raised in Hawaii, Chef Keaka has worked in some of the most prestigious Honolulu Restaurants like Alan Wong’s & Pig & the Lady, and has now launched his own successful restaurant called Kapa Hale.
-So successful it was voted the best 2021 Restaurant on Oahu.
+Born and raised in Hawaii, Chef Keaka has worked in some of the most prestigious Restaurants in Honolulu like Alan Wong’s & Pig & the Lady, and has now launched his own successful restaurant called Kapa Hale.
+So successful it was voted the best 2021 Honolulu Restaurant.

 Kapa Hale (Working House) is a fusion of flavors from different cultures and fresh ingredients.
 The menu is always changing, but you’re almost guaranteed to find something you’ll like.